tutumcloud/support-docs/feature-reference/byoh.md

 If you terminate a BYO-node from within Tutum, and then execute the tutum-agent install script again, you'll see that the node does not reappear in the interface.

 In order to add a node that was previously terminated, you have to SSH into the node and remove the `tutum-agent.conf` file.
-To do so, execute the following command prior to runnign the installation script again.
+To do so, execute the following command prior to running the installation script again.

 `$ rm /etc/tutum/agent/tutum-agent.conf`